Cathy leads the Fund’s work to advance rights and create opportunities for all people.

 Cathy is a leader in advancing new models for how foundations can collaborate and partner with communities, advocates, and government for greater impact.
-She co-created and led California Civic Participation Funders, a collaborative that is increasing voting and community organizing in immigrant and low-income communities in four regions of the state.
+She co-created and led California Civic Participation Funders, a collaborative that is increasing voting and community organizing in low-income communities in four regions of the state.
 In 2011, Cathy worked with the Carnegie, Knight, and Grove foundations to start the New Americans Campaign, which has assisted more than 300,000 legal permanent residents to become U.S. citizens.
 In 2015, Cathy led efforts to create the African American Civic Engagement Project, an alliance of community leaders, funders, and local groups across California that is working to increase power in black communities.
-She also jumpstarted a first-of-its kind project to spur organizing and voting in Orange County’s Vietnamese communities.
+She also helped jumpstart a first-of-its kind project to spur organizing and voting in Orange County’s Vietnamese communities.

 Cathy joined the Haas, Jr. Fund as a program officer in 2004.
 After working in the Fund’s family self-sufficiency and neighborhood development program areas, she led its Immigrant Rights and Integration program starting in 2009.
 In that position, Cathy managed the Fund’s grantmaking in support of efforts to increase civic participation, improve the climate for immigration policy reforms in California, and support public education for federal immigration reform.
 Cathy’s focus on alliance-building and collaboration helped strengthen the immigrant rights movement in California, leading to key policy wins such as scholarships for Dreamers, groundbreaking enforcement reforms, driver’s licenses for undocumented residents, and healthcare coverage for undocumented children.
 Cathy was instrumental in creating a new position in the Governor’s Office focused on immigrant integration.
+California is now seen as the most welcoming state for immigrants in the country.

 Cathy served for seven years on the board of Grantmakers Concerned with Immigrants and Refugees (GCIR), including two years as national co-chair.
 Previously, she served on the boards of Chinatown Community Development Center, Asian Pacific Environmental Network and Somerville Community Development Corporation.